Our Leadership

 .

-Kaneisha Trott-Savage, who was Communications Manager at First State Community Action Agency for over 10 years, joined the school in April 2019.
-Mrs. Savage will assist families seeking to enroll their children in grades K-3 for the fall 2020 season.
+Kaneisha Trott-Savage, who previously served as the Communications Manager at First State Community Action Agency for over 10 years, joined Sussex Montessori School in April 2019 as the school’s Community Engagement Specialist.
+Her roles span from helping families seeking to enroll their children in grades K-6, to general marketing and recruitment, transportation supervisor, and Title 1 program coordinator.

 “Our primary objective is for the enrollment at Sussex Montessori to fully reflect the characteristics and diversity of western Sussex County,” said board chair Linda Zankowsky.

-A Sussex County native, Mrs. Savage graduated from Sussex Central High School, and received both her undergraduate and graduate degrees from the University of Delaware.
-Her master’s thesis explored the impact of the arts on children’s education.
+A Sussex County native, Kaneisha graduated from Sussex Central High School, and received both her undergraduate and graduate degrees from the University of Delaware.
+Her master’s thesis explored the impact of the arts on children’s education and self development.

-She is well-known in Sussex County both for her commitment to children and their families, and for her skills as a professional vocalist.
+Kaneisha is highly regarded and well-known in Sussex County both for her commitment to children and their families, and for her skills as a professional vocalist.

 “We are thrilled to have Kaneisha serve as the face of Sussex Montessori School for the various communities from which the school will draw enrollment,” said Zankowsky.
 “Her role is critical as we establish a strong relationship between the school and the families we will serve.”